-On July 1, 2022, the Organization adopted FASB Accounting Standards Updates (ASU) No. 2016-2, ASC 842 leases, which requires the recognition of a right-of-use asset and a lease liability based on the present value of the remaining lease payment.
+With the adoption of ASC 842 leases, the Organization recognizes a right-of-use asset and a lease liability based on the present value of the remaining lease payment.
 The Organization used the modified retrospective approach and elected to apply the transition method that allows the Company to continue applying guidance under the lease standard in effect at the time in the comparative period financial statements and recognize a cumulative-effect adjustment to the balance sheet on the date of adoption.